Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook_preprocessing.md

 > [!CAUTION]
 > I am using VirtualBox for this project, but due to an incompatibility with the TensorFlow library, I need to use Google Collab instead of the Jupyter Notebook for the preprocessing stage.

+## Dataset split

+The data to be given has already been split into two directories: *Training* and *Testing*.

+Here, I created a stratified split of the training data to generate training and validation datasets.
+Currently, the ratios are respectively **80% and 20%**.
+The class distributions in both datasets are as follows:

+- no tumor : 28%
+- glioma : 23%
+- meningioma : 23%
+- pituitary : 26%

+## Clipping bounds

+Based on the train set, I need to recalculate the clipping bounds.
+Based on the 1st and 99th percentiles, I obtained the following values: -1.3045 and 3.0091.

+## Visual comparisons

+The visual comparison with the EDA indicates that the pre-processing pipeline is working correctly.